 - (1) Application.
 Application by appointed counsel in criminal cases for attorney's fees on appeal shall be completed on the most recent forms prescribed by the Ohio Public Defender, including the application for fees and a financial disclosure/affidavit of indigency form.
-Incomplete applications, applications submitted without the proper financial disclosure/affidavit of indigency form, or applications submitted on the wrong forms shall be denied returned to counsel but may be resubmitted with the proper forms.
-The affidavit of indigency must have been notarized within one year of the date of filing with this court. - (2) Limitations on Compensation.
+Incomplete applications, applications submitted without the proper financial disclosure/affidavit of indigency form, or applications submitted on the wrong forms shall be denied but may be resubmitted with the proper forms. - (2) Limitations on Compensation.
 Payments for services will not exceed the schedule of fees established by each county pursuant to law unless counsel also files a motion for extraordinary fees with reasons supporting the request. - (3) Time for Filing.
-All applications for payment of attorney's fees shall be filed with the clerk of the appellate court within ten (10)14 days of the entry of the decision and journal entry or order that disposes of the appeal. - (4) Penalties.
+All applications for payment of attorney's fees shall be filed with the clerk of the appellate court within 14 days of the entry of the decision and journal entry or order that disposes of the appeal. - Penalties.
 The Ohio Public Defender does not reimburse counties for fees paid pursuant to an untimely or improper application.
 Accordingly, the failure to timely file a proper application and financial disclosure/affidavit of indigency form may result in reduction or non-payment of fees.